Nazanin Zaghari-Ratcliffe was detained at an Iranian airport in April 2016, while travelling home to London with her young daughter.

 Who is Nazanin Zaghari-Ratcliffe?

-Mrs Zaghari-Ratcliffe, 40, has dual British and Iranian citizenship, and before her arrest lived in London with accountant husband Richard Ratcliffe.
+Mrs Zaghari-Ratcliffe, 41, has dual British and Iranian citizenship, and before her arrest lived in London with her husband Richard Ratcliffe, who is an accountant.

 She worked as a project manager for the charity Thomson Reuters Foundation and was previously employed by BBC Media Action, an international development charity.

-She says she took her daughter Gabriella, now four, to Iran in March 2016 to celebrate the country's new year and visit her parents.
+She says she took her daughter Gabriella, now six, to Iran in March 2016 to celebrate the country's new year and visit her parents.